 - Get started

-Ok, get out your notebook, special journal, pencils, markers, pens, or your writing app… It’s time to get to journaling!
+Ok, get out your notebook, special journal, pencils, markers, pens, or your writing app… It’s time to get to those excellent journaling ideas for beginners.

 33 Fabulous Journaling Ideas for Beginners